larahollik/Konf_B20_Hollik_Feichtinger_Pock/src/site/markdown/JUnit-Tests.md

 #Test coverage

-The new feature **CashRegister.java** got 100% of the test coverage.
+The new feature **CashRegister.java** got 100% of the test coverage in IntelliJ.

 ###The new methods *addArticle(String day, String seller)* and calcPrice() are tested for each class.